ibexa/documentation-user/docs/recommendations/raptor_integration/raptor_recommendation_blocks.md

 Shows content that is often viewed together with items in the same category.
 Helps users discover related content.

-This block uses the [GetContentBasedOnProductCategoryWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetContentBasedOnProductCategoryWeb) Raptor recommendation strategy.
+This block uses the [GetContentBasedOnProductCategoryWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetContentBasedOnProductCategoryWeb) [[= product_name_cdp_base =]] recommendation strategy.

 On the **Properties** tab, set values in the following fields: